Topos-Theoretic Approaches to Quantum Theory

 \subsubsection{Classical Propositions}

-To motivate the rest of this paper, which shall mostly be on quantum logic, we give a brief account of the logic associated to classical mechanics.
+To motivate the rest of this paper, which will mostly concern quantum logic, we give a brief account of the logic associated with classical mechanics.

 Let us approach the matter naively.
-When we do experiments on a classical mechanical system, we formulate hypotheses about it.
-It is not uncommon to manipulate these hypotheses by logical operations such as negations, disjunctions, conjunctions and, very importantly, if we want to test physical theories, implications\footnote{As we shall see the lack of a suitable notion of an implication is one of the major drawbacks of Von Neumann's quantum logic.}.
-The idea is that we should be able to translate these logical operations in our metalanguage to operations in the mathematical framework of classical mechanics.
+When we perform experiments on a classical mechanical system, we formulate hypotheses about it.
+It is not uncommon to manipulate these hypotheses by logical operations such as negations, disjunctions, conjunctions and implications, the last of which are very important if we want to test physical theories\footnote{As we shall see, the lack of a suitable notion of an implication is one of the major drawbacks of von Neumann's quantum logic.}.
+The idea is that we should be able to translate these logical operations in our metalanguage into operations in the mathematical framework of classical mechanics.
 In section \ref{sec:syntax}, we argued that it is reasonable to expect to embed propositions in the powerset of our set of states.
 In fact, we will embed them in the powerset of the set $\mathscr{S}$ of pure states.
 Naively, we would expect to find a logical structure in classical mechanics that reflects our classical intuition: a Boolean algebra.
 One might hope to realise this structure as a Boolean subalgebra of $\p\mathscr{S}$.\\ \\ To proceed, we take an operational point of view again.
-A hypothesis about a classical mechanical system should be verifiable, or, at least, falsifiable\footnote{On the level of logic, one can argue that this difference is not that important.
+A hypothesis about a classical mechanical system should be verifiable, or at least falsifiable\footnote{On the level of logic, one can argue that this difference is not that important.
 Indeed, verification of a proposition would coincide with the falsification of its negation.}.
-It would therefore typically be a statement of the form ``If we measure observable $a$ on our system, the outcome will be in $\Delta\subset \R$.''.
-This can equivalently be put in terms of geometry (Gelfand-Naimark, Riesz-Markov) as ``The state of our system has support in $a^{-1}(\Delta)\subset\Sigma$.''
+It would therefore typically be a statement of the form ``If we measure the observable $a$ on our system, the outcome will be in $\Delta\subset \R$.''
+This can equivalently be expressed in terms of geometry (Gelfand-Naimark, Riesz-Markov) as ``The state of our system has support in $a^{-1}(\Delta)\subset\Sigma$.''